iren-makhakhei/demo-project/README.md

 # demo-project
-Simple demo project with some automation and pipeline
+Simple demo project with some UI automation and CI